 In Bethlehem, the Church of the Nativity stands over the traditional site of the stable where Jesus was born.
 On Christmas, a massive procession is led by horseback through the city and a flame is passed throughout the crowd to light onlooker's candles.

 6. Christmas Trees – Germany

 Ever wonder where the tradition of putting a Christmas tree up in your home comes from?
 We can thank the German!
 The Christmas tree in your living room is actually a tradition that originated in Germany.
 According to History.com:

 Decorating evergreen trees had always been a part of the German winter solstice tradition.
 The first “Christmas trees” explicitly decorated and named after the Christian holiday, appeared in Strasbourg, in Alsace in the beginning of the 17th century.

 German settlers brought the Christmas tree tradition over to American during the 19th century.

 7. 'Christmas Old Man' – China

 In China, Santa Claus is called Dun Che Lao Ren which means "Christmas Old Man.”
-Christian children decorate Christmas trees.
+Christian children decorate Christmas trees and hang muslin stockings they hope for Dun Che Lao Ren to fill with gifts and treats.
 Non-Christians celebrate the Spring Festival during this time of year to honor and remember ancestors.